 With able counsel to guide them, companies themselves are in the best position to detect and root out business practices that could lead to criminal liability, False Claims Act exposure, or penalties from other violations of law.
 Companies are prudent to begin with risk assessment.
 A strong compliance program that is continually evaluated and updated can stop violations before they occur.
 Early discovery of violations and potentially problematic practices, and prompt disclosure to the government, will go a long way to avoiding costly and impactful government investigations or litigation.

-Finch McCranie’s attorneys can provide guidance to companies that have exposure under the Foreign Corrupt Practices Act, other criminal statutes, and civil laws including the False Claims Act, the Stark Law and Anti-Kickback Statute, by advising on risk assessment and compliance.
+Finch McCranie LLP’s attorneys can provide guidance to companies that have exposure under the Foreign Corrupt Practices Act, other criminal statutes, and civil laws including the False Claims Act, the Stark Law and Anti-Kickback Statute, by advising on risk assessment and compliance.

-Augmenting Mr. Thompson’s and our partners’ broad federal prosecution and defense experience in criminal matters, Finch McCranie has added very experienced counsel from the Justice Department’s Civil Division.
+Mr. Thompson and our partners Richard Hendrix, Michael Sullivan, and Steve Wisebram, and Carl Lietz all have broad federal prosecution and/or defense experience in criminal matters.
+In addition, Finch McCranie LLP has added very experienced counsel from the Justice Department’s Civil Division.
 As a former Assistant Director at the Justice Department, Renée Brooker has substantial experience evaluating a company’s compliance with the False Claims Act—both publicly traded and privately held companies—particularly in the health care, defense, financial, mortgage and higher education industries, and other laws.

 Eva Gunasekera, former Senior Counsel for Health Care Fraud at the Justice Department, has extensive experience investigating the alleged fraudulent practices of physician groups, pharmaceutical manufacturers, Medicare Part C managed care providers, Medicare Part D pharmacy practices, durable equipment manufacturers, and Medicare Part A hospice providers.
 She also led civil enforcement investigations involving contractors of the Department of Defense, General Services Administration, and Small Business Administration.